 9. Prahlada

-Bali conquered all the three worlds and he was the leader of Asuras in Samudra Manthan.
+Bali conquered all three worlds and led the Asuras during the great churning of the ocean, known as the Samudra Manthan.
 Later he donated everything to Vamana avatar of Lord Vishnu and got settled in Patala Loka.
 In return he was given a boon to become next Indra by Lord Vishnu.